TimothyDJones/interesting-words/README.md

 ## I
 - **[ineluctable](https://www.farnamstreetblog.com/2011/10/innovation-starvation/)** - something that cannot be avoided, changed, or resisted.

+## M
+- **Mountweazel** - a bogus entry deliberately inserted in a reference work, usually as a safeguard against copyright infringement.
+The origin of the term is _The New Yorker_ writer Henry Alford, who used the fictitious name "Lillian Virginia Mountweazel" for a bogus entry in the fourth edition of _The New Columbia Encyclopedia_ [NCE] (1975).

 ## N
 - **nachlass** - a German word, used in academia to describe the collection of manuscripts, notes, correspondence, and so on left behind when a scholar dies.